The Olson Boys

 I was the youngest of three boys in a small farm family, so I know a few things about hand-me-downs.
 We were young kids during the Second World War when there were shortages of many things.
 We learned to get maximum mileage out of everything from shoes to food items.
 The early 1950s weren’t much different; times were hard.

-At a family reunion in the 1980’s I heard my aunt say to someone, “look, here is a picture of the three boys sitting out in the yard.”
-The youngest ones shoes look kind of funny.
+At a family reunion in the 1980s, I heard my aunt say to someone, “look, here is a picture of the three boys sitting out in the yard.”
+The youngest ones’ shoes look kind of funny.
 Somebody said, “yeah, Leland has two different sizes.
-One is much larger than the other. ” My aunt says, ‘that must have been about 1944 he wasn’t in school yet.”
+One is much larger than the other. ” My aunt says, ‘that must have been about 1944.
+He wasn’t in school yet.”

 Like it made it okay to wear two different size shoes if you weren’t in school yet!
 I was almost bigger than Harlan by then.

 We walked over a mile to school.
 One day when I was is about halfway to school.
 I kicked at something on the side of the road.
-The old rotten stitches on the right shoe all let go, the sole came loose clear back to the heel.
+The old rotten stitches on the right shoe all let go, and the sole came loose clear back to the heel.
 I didn’t want to be late for school, so I kept walking.
 That floppy sole was kicking up a little cloud of dust around my feet as I walked.
-When I got to school, I found a couple of rubber bands and put them around the shoe to keep that sole from flopping.
+When I got to school, I found a couple of rubber bands around the shoe to keep that sole from flopping.
 That got me to my desk before the rubber bands came off.

 I sat at my desk, closed my eyes, and prayed that the teacher would not call me to go to the blackboard.
 When I opened my eyes, she was looking straight at me.
-Yes, she asked me to come up front to do an arithmetic problem.
+She asked me to come up front to do an arithmetic problem.
 I slowly slid out of my desk and started for the front of the room, dragging my right flip-pity flop shoe along the floor.

 The rest of the class was all looking at me like they thought maybe I suddenly got polio.
-I finished the arithmetic problem, and the teacher sent me back to my desk.
-I was so relieved I took off and flip-pity flopped back to my desk.
+I finished the arithmetic problem, and the teacher returned me to my desk.
+I was so relieved I took off, and flip-pity flopped back to my desk.
 The kids were roaring with laughter.
 I bet God got a chuckle out of it too.
 I always thought Miss Johnson called me to the front of the room because she knew I had that floppy sole on my shoe.

 That was the end of my White Buck plan.